 June Carryl grew up in Montbello in northeast Denver and studied Political Science as an undergraduate before transitioning to the English Literature Master’s program at Brown University.
 Her plays include CONSORTIUM (Lower Depths Theatre Ensemble BIPOC Vote Plays), TOW (Coeurage Theatre’s NOMAD PROJECT), THE LIFE AND DEATH OF (Vagrancy Theatre), COLOSSUS (Semi-Finalist, O’Neill National Playwrights Conference) BOOM (Semi-Finalist O’Neill National Playwrights Conference), THE GOOD MINISTER FROM HARARE (Playwrights Arena Summer Series, Saroyan/Paul Award), and STONE ANGELS (Finalist, the Killroys).
 She is currently collaborating on an opera with composer Jason Barabba about Aunt Jemima, and developing a new play, N*GGA B*TCH for Vagrancy Theatre’s Blossoming Project.
 Having directed theatre for various companies in Los Angeles including Ensemble Studio LA and the Blank Theatre’s Living Room Series, BORN THAT WAY marks June’s feature film directing debut.
 Her most recent directing credits include Chandra Thomas’ UNTITLED, CIRCUS PLAY and Phanesia Pharel’s BLACK GIRL JOY (Echo Theatre Young Playwrights), ROAD HOME (Sky Pilot Theatre), and WHEN WE BREATHE (Blossoming Festival, Vagrancy Theatre).
 June’s favorite theater roles include Fraulein Schneider in CABARET (Celebration Theatre) and Gerty Fail in FAILURE: A LOVE STORY (Coeurage Theatre).
 She can currently be seen in Netflix’ MINDHUNTER and Hulu’s HELSTROM.

 Hannah Kenah is a playwright, performer, director, and devised theatre artist.
-Her fulllength plays, including Three Shitty Sons, With Great Difficulty Alice Sits, Everything is Established, and Guest By Courtesy, have been seen in Austin, New York, Cape Cod, Vancouver, Bulgaria, and soon-to-be St. Louis.
+Her plays have been seen in Austin, New York, Philadelphia, Miami, New Haven, New Orleans, Cape Cod, Vancouver, Bulgaria, and soon-to-be St. Louis and Montecito.
 A Midwesterner by way of Texas now living in Los Angeles, Hannah has been developing original theatrical performance for two decades, primarily with the Rude Mechs and with Salvage Vanguard Theater.
-Her work with the Rude Mechs includes writing Field Guide, which was commissioned by and premiered at Yale Repertory Theatre, and writing Now Now Oh Now, which toured nationally.
-Additionally Hannah has developed work with Paper Chairs, Physical Plant, Sibyl Kempson & New Dramatists, Jennifer Kidwell & Pig Iron, Harbor Stage Company, and Underbelly.
+Her work with the Rude Mechs includes writing Field Guide, which was commissioned by and premiered at Yale Repertory Theatre, writing Now Now Oh Now, and touring nationally with The Method Gun.
+Additionally Hannah has developed work with Paper Chairs, Physical Plant, Sibyl Kempson & New Dramatists, Jennifer Kidwell, Harbor Stage Company, and Underbelly.
 Her theatrical education includes an MFA from the Michener Center for Writers at the University of Texas at Austin, a BA from Dartmouth College, and a certificate of physical theatre from Dell’Arte International.